 - Add Apples: Fold in the chopped apples and mix to combine.
 The batter will be thick.

 - Bake: Transfer the batter to the prepared pan.
-You can smooth the top a bit with a spatula.
+You can smooth the top a bit with a rubber spatula.
 Sprinkle the top with about a tablespoon of granulated sugar and bake for about 40 minutes or until a cake tester or wooden skewer inserted into the center of the cake comes out clean.

 - Dust: Using a fine sieve, dust the cake with confectioners’ sugar (optional).
 Serve warm or at room temperature.